Rosemary Siemens: God Save The Queen

 In 2021, Siemens and her husband Eli Bennett recorded their own SaxAndViolin version of “God Save The Queen” featuring a 400-piece symphony orchestra and choir created by just the two of them.
-Her Majesty Queen Elizabeth II took note of the couple’s version and sent a letter of thanks to Siemens and Bennett from Windsor Castle.
+Her Majesty Queen Elizabeth II took note of the couple's version and sent a letter of thanks to Siemens and Bennett from Windsor Castle.
 Shortly after, in a ceremony held June 17, 2022, at Matsqui Centennial Auditorium in Abbotsford, BC, Bennett and Siemens were awarded the Queen Elizabeth II Platinum Jubilee Medals by Abbotsford M.P.
 Ed Fast.
+On September 10, 2022, after Her Majesty Queen Elizabeth II had died, Bennett and Siemens performed their version of "God Save The Queen" as a tribute to Her Majesty to open the 2022 Conservative Party of Canada Leadership Election in Ottawa, Ontario.

 SaxAndViolin

 Siemens' instrumental duo SaxAndViolin, featuring herself on violin and her husband Eli Bennett on saxophone, released their debut album on Valentine's Day, 2020, entitled Can't Help Falling In Love (Instrumental Love Songs), Vol. 1 featuring instrumental love songs that inspired their love story.
 The album charted No. 3 on the Canadian iTunes Pop Chart and their cover of Lauren Daigle's song "You Say" won a 2020 Covenant Award for Instrumental Song of the Year.
-In 2022, they won a Covenant Award for Instrumental Artist of the Year.
+In 2022, they won a Covenant Award for Instrumental Artist of the Year, and were nominated again in the same category in 2023.